Particular/docs.particular.net/nservicebus/messaging/databus/index.md

 ### Using a custom serializer

-To override the DataBus property serializer, create a class that implements `IDataBusSerializer` and add it to the NServiceBus [container](/nservicebus/containers/).
+To override the DataBus property serializer, create a class that implements `IDataBusSerializer` and add it to [dependency injection](/nservicebus/dependency-injection/).

 NOTE: Implementations of `IDataBusSerializer` should not close `Stream` instances that NServiceBus provides.
 NServiceBus manages the lifecycle of these `Stream` instances and may attempt to manipulate them after the custom serializer has been called.